AllenInstitute/cell_type_mapper/docs/input_data_files/marker_gene_lookup.md

 ## Creating the marker gene lookup table

 Detailed documentation of the marker gene discovery algorithm used by this codebase will be recorded elsewhere.
-Here we present a user guide the tools in this codebase to go from a `precomputed_stats.h5` file to a `marker_gene_lookup.json` file.
+Here we present a user's guide to the tools in this codebase to go from a `precomputed_stats.h5` file to a `marker_gene_lookup.json` file.

 There are two steps in finding marker genes (according to this codebase).